+- (3) R.P.S. preserved its privilege under LSA-R.S.

+9:4861 et seq. with respect to third parties

+by filing a proof of claim that provided

+sufficient notice under 11 U.S.C. § 546(b);

+and

-- (3) R.P.S. did not preserve its privilege under LSA-R.S.
-9:4861 et seq. as to third parties by filing a notice under 11 U.S.C. § 546(b); and - (4) Prime and Magnolia did not preserve their vendor's privilege with the June 24, 2008 filing of the lease assignment because the assignment was filed in the conveyance records of Jefferson Davis Parish and not the mortgage records.
+- (4) Prime and Magnolia did not preserve their vendor's privilege with the June 24, 2008 filing of the lease assignment because the assignment was filed in the conveyance records of Jefferson Davis Parish and not the mortgage records.